Ebenezer-group/onwards/ReadMe.md

 can use the CMW by running the middle tier on a Linux system.

 #### Configuration
-In order to use the middle tier, you have to modify your cmwA.cfg file to include your ambassador ID and password.
+Before running the middle tier, modify your cmwA.cfg file to include your ambassador ID and password.
 The maximum length of an ambassador ID is 20.

 #### Accounts
 An account is needed to use the CMW.
 One or more account numbers can